 Beat cream cheese with an electric mixer until smooth, about one minute.
 Add butter and beat for another minute until smooth.
 Add vanilla and 3/4 cup icing sugar, and mix on low until smooth.
 In a separate bowl, whisk whipping cream and remaining 3/4 cup icing sugar until medium-firm peaks form.
 I did this by hand but you could use an electric mixer to make it easier.
 Gently fold whipped cream into cream cheese mixture in 3 additions.
 Cover and chill in the refrigerator for at least one hour

-- Trim the tops of the cakes with a large serrated knife or cake leveler to level them, if necessary (I just took a bit off the top centers).
-Place one cake layer on a cake stand or large plate and insert strips of wax paper or parchment paper underneath for easy clean-up later.
+- Trim the tops of the cakes with a large serrated knife or cake leveler to level them, if necessary (I just took a bit off parchment paper underneath for easy clean-up later. centers).
+Place one cake layer on a cake stand or large plate and insert strips of wax paper or

 - Spread about 1 cup of peanut butter frosting over the cake.
 Try to make it thicker around the edges.